supermarsx/smsgate/readme.md

 smsgate is a small time, two piece portal software to receive messages from your android phone and forward them to a HTTP API and view them on a browser anywhere.
 This piece of software was created with the premise of several people in different locations being able to access the latest received messages from an android phone.
 A very common use case of this is for several people to access two step verification codes, single one time codes for different types of applications.

-smsgate is divided in two parts: `smsgate` the socket.io/express server and `smsrelay2` the native Android (Kotlin) application.
-The Android app listens for SMS in the background and foreground, forwards messages to the server, and optionally maintains a Socket.IO presence connection.
-The server interfaces with the browser client using Socket.IO so connected users see incoming messages in real time.
+smsgate is divided in two parts: `smsgate` the Next.js + WebSocket server and `smsrelay2` the native Android (Kotlin) application.
+The Android app listens for SMS in the background and foreground, forwards messages to the server, and optionally maintains a WebSocket presence connection.
+The server interfaces with the browser client using WebSockets so connected users see incoming messages in real time.

 ## Visual Demo